 Students aim to achieve a high level of proficiency in at least one foreign language.

-All international studies majors are required to study abroad for a at least a semester.
+All international studies majors are required to study abroad for at least one semester.

 Students write a thesis during their senior year and defend this thesis before graduation.

 If studying a Romance or Germanic language, Croft students are expected to achieve a proficiency rating of "Advanced - Low" or higher on the scale adopted by the American Council of Teachers of Foreign Languages.
 Students studying Russian, Chinese, or Japanese are expected to achieve a proficiency rating of at least "Intermediate - Mid."
 Croft students in the Chinese Flagship intensive Chinese language program are expected to reach substantially higher scores.
 In all cases, students need to pursue their language studies throughout their undergraduate studies.

 Yes, you can study more than one language.
 However, each student must choose one language as his or her major language and study that language every semester in college.